harness/developer-hub/docs/continuous-integration/use-ci/optimize-and-more/group-ci-steps-using-step-groups.md

 helpdocs_is_published: true
 ---

 You can add steps to CI pipelines individually or in step groups.
 Steps in step groups can run serially or in parallel.
-Step group can have [Conditional Execution, Failure Strategy, and Looping Strategy](#advanced-settings) settings that apply to all steps in the group.
+Step groups can have [Conditional Execution, Failure Strategy, and Looping Strategy](#advanced-settings) settings that apply to all steps in the group.

 One reason you might use step groups is to improve test times in pipelines that include a lot of tests.
 This is one of the [optimization methods](./optimizing-ci-build-times.md) you can use to speed up your CI pipelines.